India to press for implementation of Bali deal at Nairobi trade talks

 Abhijit Das, head of the Delhi-based think-tank Centre for WTO studies, doesn't expect India to obstruct the talks.

-"The central issue at Nairobi will be the reaffirmation of the Doha round," he said, adding most of the developing countries were in favour of continuing negotiations.
+"The central issue at Nairobi will be the reaffirmation of the Doha round," he said, adding most of the developing countries were in favor of continuing negotiations.

 (Editing by Frank Jack Daniel; Editing by Tom Heneghan)